Flows of antimicrobial resistance and pathogens through environment to food chain

 Challenges

 Despite a significant body of research globally on AMR in the environment, there are still many unknowns about transmission from the environment to humans.
 We need to improve our understanding of the routes of transmission of resistance including the impact of the environment and food.
-There is a lack of understanding of how differences in farming practices can drive antimicrobial resistance and pathogen transmission combined with a paucity of data quantifying antimicrobial gene load onto food crops.
+There is a lack of understanding of how differences in farming practices can drive AMR and pathogen transmission combined with a paucity of data quantifying antimicrobial gene load onto food crops.
 There are also challenges around identifying increased risk to farmers due to their proximity to antimicrobials and animals.
-There is also a limited understanding of how farmers perceive the link between antimicrobial use and antimicrobial resistance, and how this may influence behaviours.
+There is also a limited understanding of how farmers perceive the link between antimicrobial use and AMR, and how this may influence behaviours.
 Lastly, there is a lack of a unifying model to predict future scenarios of hazards to food.

 Questions